 10 Common Hazards in Food Processing

-The need for higher safety in the food processing industry is paramount.
-Therefore it requires stringent requirements.
-Here is a lists of 10 common hazards in food processing
+Safety in the food processing industry is paramount, therefore, it requires stringent efforts.
+Here is a list of 10 common hazards in food processing

 Cross-Contamination and Cross-Contact

-Foodborne illnesses are food processing industry's most frequent and damaging hazards.
-Roughly 48 million people get sick from them annually.
-Preventing them is crucial, and that starts cross-contamination.
+Roughly 48 million people get sick from foodborne illnesses annually.
+Preventing them is crucial, and that starts with cross-contamination.

 1